-A 24-year-old Belarusian woman has died while attempting to reach the abandoned bus made famous by Christopher McCandless and 'Into the Wild'
+A 24-year-old woman drowned while attempting to reach the abandoned bus made famous by Christopher McCandless

 - Page 1